German

 Examines essential works of post-1945 Austrian literature, drama, and film.
 Explores how Austrian artists attempt to come to terms with the collapse of the Habsburg Empire and the legacy of collaboration with the Nazi regime.
 Also considers how works of art both support and call into question Austria’s cultural and national identity in terms of gender and ethnicity.
 Texts by Bachmann, Bernhard, Handke, Jelinek, and Mayröcker, films by Glawogger, Haneke, Kusturica, and Spielmann.
 All materials and coursework in German.

 Explores the important role that myths have played in German cultural history.
 While founding myths of Germanic culture (e.g., Nibelungen) are considered, focuses especially on myth in relation to fairy tales, legends (including urban legends of the twentieth century), and borderline genres and motifs (e.g., vampires, witches, automatons), as well as on questions of mythmaking.
 Examines why modern culture of the twentieth and twenty-first centuries, which seemingly neglects or overcomes myths, heavily engages in mythicization of ideas (e.g., gender roles, the unnatural) and popularizes myths through modern media (film, television, the Internet), locations (e.g., cities), and transnational exchange (Disney; the myth of the Orient).
 Aside from short analytical or interpretive papers aimed at developing critical language skills, students may pursue a creative project (performance of a mythical character, design of a scholarly Web page, writing of a modern fairy tale).
 Note: Fulfills the film theory and non-US cinema requirements for cinema studies minors.
-(Same as: CINE 3396)
+This course originates in German and is crosslisted with: Cinema Studies.
+(Same as: CINE 3395~)

 The fall of the Berlin Wall and the concomitant end of the Cold War ushered in what many cultural critics call the era of globalization.
 An exploration of how contemporary German culture (1990-present) grapples with both the possibilities and uncertainties presented by globalization.
 Examines a myriad of cultural texts -- films, audio plays, dramas, short fiction, novels, photographs, websites -- as well as mass events (i.e., the Love Parade, the 2006 World Cup) within their political, social, and economic contexts to show how Germany’s troubled past continues to affect the role it plays on the global stage and how its changing demographics -- increased urbanization and ethnic diversity -- have altered its cultural and literary landscape.
 Critically considers issues such as migration, terrorism and genocide, sex tourism, the formation of the European Union, and the supposed decline of the nation-state.
 Frequent short writings, participation in debates, and a final research project based upon a relevant topic of individual interest are required.
 All materials and course work in German.
+This course originates in German and is crosslisted with: Cinema Studies.
 (Same as: CINE 3397)

 Studies the ubiquity of images and ideas of crises and catastrophes in modern culture.
 Natural disasters, accidents, financial collapse, wars, and terror permeate the media; crises legitimize political and legal interventions; catastrophic scenarios are central to disaster films.
 To be imagined and processed, catastrophes must be narrated.
 Consequently, different models and functions of such narratives from Austria, Germany, and Switzerland since 1800 are investigated; media and formats examined; social and political dimensions explored; and concepts like trauma, survival, prophecy, testimony, or sovereignty scrutinized.
 All materials and coursework in German.